Pylons/akhet/docs/index.rst

 ============

-**pyramid_sqla** is a library for Pyramid_ applications using SQLAlchemy_, and an application template that configures the model and other things similar to Pylons 1 (but not identical).
+**pyramid_sqla** is a library for Pyramid_ applications using SQLAlchemy_, and an application template that configures the model and other things similar (but not identical) to Pylons 1.
 If follows the philosophy of "make the simple things simple and the complex things possible".

 The current version is 0.1.
 This is a proof-of-concept release; the API is